Medical Weight Loss vs. Dieting: Why Physician-Supervised Programs Work Better for Men

 • Regular monitoring of labs, vitals, and progress

-Apovian et al., in obesity pharmacotherapy guidelines in the Journal of Clinical Endocrinology and Metabolism, found that physician-supervised programs using prescription medication alongside behavioral support produced significantly greater weight loss than diet and exercise alone, with better long-term maintenance.
+Apovian et al., in obesity pharmacotherapy guidelines published in the Journal of Clinical Endocrinology and Metabolism, found that physician-supervised programs using prescription medication alongside behavioral support produced significantly greater weight loss than diet and exercise alone, with better long-term maintenance.

 Visit our medical weight loss program page to see what our approach includes.

-A good medical weight loss program evaluates these hormonal factors.
-If low testosterone is part of the picture, treating it alongside the weight loss program produces better results than treating either problem alone.
+Insulin resistance, common in men carrying abdominal fat, can also be addressed medically.
+A good program evaluates these factors.
+If low testosterone is part of the picture, treating it alongside weight loss produces better results than treating either alone.

 A typical timeline: